DQC1 as an Open Quantum System: Introduction

 \section{Introduction}

 A quantum algorithm in gate based quantum computation is a process where the information content of a quantum state is changed towards achieving a computational goal upon measurement.
-Since information and thermodynamics can, in certain contexts, be two sides of the same coin one would expect that relationships can be made between a computational task and the thermodynamics experienced by the system carrying out an algorithm to achieve this goal.
+Since information processing and thermodynamics can, in certain contexts, be two sides of the same coin one would expect that relationships can be made between a computational task and the thermodynamics experienced by the system carrying out an algorithm to achieve this goal.

-Large strides have been made towards understanding the relationship between quantum information and thermodynamics \cite{Palma,Horodecki_2013,Brand_o_2015,Huber_2015,goold_modi_heat_exchange,goold_modi_landauer,taranto2021landauer,Faist_2019} but the thermodynamics of quantum computation itself, as is highlighted in~\cite{auffèves2021quantum}, has been largely unexamined despite its clear importance.
+It is well established that the ability to manipulate information is intimately related to the physical architectures upon which it is encoded.
+However, despite large strides having been made towards understanding the relationship between quantum information and thermodynamics \cite{Palma,Horodecki_2013,Brand_o_2015,Huber_2015,goold_modi_heat_exchange,goold_modi_landauer,taranto2021landauer,Faist_2019}, the thermodynamics of quantum computation itself, as is highlighted in~\cite{auffeves2021quantum}, has been largely unexamined despite its clear importance.
 Recent work has started to move in this direction with the study of thermodynamics of quantum annealers~\cite{CampisiQST,CampisiPRE,DeffnerSciRep}, investigations of heat engines in quantum computation~\cite{CampisiPRXQ,Landi_2020} and thermodynamic optimisation of information processing tasks focusing on changes in numbers of qubits~\cite{meier2021thermodynamic,taranto2021landauer}.

-But an analysis of the thermodynamics of a quantum system in light of the content of the computation it is carrying out has not been performed, to our knowledge.
+In this work we explore a complementary theme by focussing on the thermodynamics of a quantum system in light of the content of the computation it is carrying out.
+In particular, we consider arguably the simplest quantum complexity class as captured by the deterministic quantum computation with one clean qubit model, DQC1.
+Beyond its relative simplicity, this class of algorithms is particularly informative to explore as it is readily implementable in experimental architectures such as NMR setups.
+We examine the computation using the formalism of quantum channels, allowing to model the process as an effective open quantum system.
+This picture then allows to explore the energetics and thermodynamics at play.
+We demonstrate our results explicitly for the trace estimation algorithm, establishing that the magnitude of the trace to be determined directly impacts the energetic exchanges and fluctuations.